 The Mr. Snowball Copies

-And now, as they say, “for something completely different”: This is not a ceramic at all, but a candle!
+This knockoff is not a ceramic at all; it’s a candle!
 It is, of course, the iconic Mr. Snowball bunny from 1962, but here cast in beeswax.
 This is the only such example I have found, and I reached out to the seller to inquire if perhaps the mold was currently being sold commercially to candle and/or chocolate makers.
 Alas, it turns out that the mold was included in a liquidation sale of a former candlemaker several years ago and so it’s impossible to trace its source.

-I must say that the candle is quite a faithful copy of the porcelain Mr. Snowball, and it’s deliciously ironic that a design named “snowball” would end up being reproduced in a medium that would, by its very nature, eventually “melt” and disappear!
+I must say that the candle is quite a faithful copy of the porcelain Mr. Snowball, and it’s deliciously ironic that a design named “snowball” would end up being reproduced in a medium that would, by its very nature, eventually melt and disappear!

 At the extreme other end of the materials spectrum is this cement/concrete casting/copy which was probably intended to be a garden ornament.